sanketlokhandegithub/PhDThesisUNRTemplate/README.md

 # PhDThesisUNRTemplate

 This is a classic latex template.
-UnderConstruction
+UnderConstruction for public use for University of Nevada, Reno
+#TODO: Needs update on the title page